UD-S24-CISC374/final-project-green/docs/egdd.md

 Give assessments before and after gameplay.

 - Prior to the game, players need to be able to define the concept of a class.
 - Prior to the game, players need to be able to explain the concept of a getters and setters.

 ## Assessment Measures

 - Using given name of class and information of the fields, define a class.
-- Given instruction explaining which to be set to new value, use getters and setters to change the value in other class.
+- Given classes, use getters and setters to change the value in a class.

 # What sets this project apart?